Pzharyuk/nb_nornir/README.md

-# Generate dynamic host.yaml for Nornir from Netbox
+# Generate dynamic host.yaml for Nornir from Netbox - Draft
 This code is used to gererate a Nornir host file, it was specifically designed to be used with Cisco devices, but can be changed to be used with any vendor.

 ## Instructions